Student-centric advice and objective recommendations

 How Many Colleges Should I Apply To?

 As you put together your college applications, you may be wondering how many colleges you should apply to.
-This number can vary student-by-student, but typically, it’s a good idea to apply to between five and seven.
-In 2021, the average Common App use submitted 5.78 applications through the Common App alone.
+This number can vary student-by-student, but typically, it’s a good idea to apply to between five and seven colleges.

-Just as important as the number of schools you apply to is the types that you choose.
-It’s a good idea to apply to a wide spread of schools to ensure that you are accepted by at least one school you are excited about.
+The type of colleges you choose to apply to is just as important as the number of schools.
+It’s a good idea to apply to safety, reach, and match schools to ensure that you are accepted by at least one school you are excited about.
 Let’s get into the ways in which you can choose the right distribution of schools to apply to.

 Related: When to apply to college